 Did you make this recipe?

-If you make our pumpkin goat cheese baked gnocchi, we’d love to hear how it turned out.
+If you make our pumpkin gnocchi bake with goat cheese, we’d love to hear how it turned out.
 Leave a comment below or share a picture on Instagram and mention @acouplecooks.

 This recipe is…